I Am My Own Wife

 I Am My Own Wife is a play by Doug Wright based on his conversations with the German antiquarian Charlotte von Mahlsdorf.
-The one-man play premiered Off-Broadway in 2003 at Playwrights Horizons.
+The one-person play premiered Off-Broadway in 2003 at Playwrights Horizons.
 It opened on Broadway later that year.
 The play was developed with Moisés Kaufman and his Tectonic Theater Project, and Kaufman also acted as director.
 Jefferson Mays starred in the Broadway and Off-Broadway productions, playing some forty roles.
 Wright received the 2004 Pulitzer Prize for Drama for the work.

 With his play I Am My Own Wife, Wright tied in with the film I Am My Own Woman by avant-garde director Rosa von Praunheim (1992).
 Film and play are based on von Mahlsdorf's autobiography, first issued in 1992, translated in 1995.

 Plot synopsis

-I Am My Own Wife is an examination of the life of German antiquarian Charlotte von Mahlsdorf, born Lothar Berfelde, who killed her father when she was a young child and survived the Nazi and Communist regimes in East Berlin as a transgender woman.
+I Am My Own Wife is an examination of the life of German antiquarian Charlotte von Mahlsdorf, who killed her father when she was a young child and survived the Nazi and Communist regimes in East Berlin as a transgender woman.

 Productions

-I Am My Own Wife began with Moises Kauffman and Doug Wright at About Face Theatre in Chicago in 2002, and moved to Broadway in 2004 where it won the Tony Award for Best Actor in a Play (Mays) and received a nomination for Best Play.
-It was first produced as a workshop in July 2001 at the La Jolla Playhouse in La Jolla CA.
+I Am My Own Wife began with Moises Kauffman and Doug Wright at About Face Theatre in Chicago in 2002, and moved to Broadway in 2004 where it won the Tony Awards for Best Actor in a Play (Mays) and for Best Play.
+It was first produced as a workshop in July 2001 at the La Jolla Playhouse in La Jolla, California.